MuktadirHassan/express-esbuild/README.md

 ## Description

-This is a boilerplate for `express` api's that can be used to quickly start a new project.
+Biolerplate for getting started with a express server using typescript, prisma and esbuild.

 ## Tools and Technologies

 - Express
 - Typescript
+- ESbuild
 - Prisma
-- ESbuild

-## Getting Started
+## Usage

 Clone the repository and install the dependencies